PriyaVijay1703/ScoreAssessment/README.md

 This project aims to automate score mobile testing with mobile automation frameworks.Appium and Android emulator is used for automation.
 It has testsuite which has test case named "ScoreTestCase" .
-Below are the test steps covered in the testcase 1.Open Score Application
+Below are the test steps covered in the testcase
+1. Open Score Application
-2.Navigate to League Page
+2. Navigate to League Page
-3.Selecting Score Tab
+3. Selecting Score Tab
-4.Verify that you are on the correct tab and that the data is displayed 5.Verify that back navigation returns you to the previous page correctly.
+4. Verify that you are on the correct tab and that the data is displayed
+5. Verify that back navigation returns you to the previous page correctly.

 # Prerequisite